IsolatedMy/matrix-cpos/doc/compiler_design/blocks.md

 One way to parallelize SpMV kernel is to perform reductions along the row.
 Each processor only needs to store the segment of C it needs to compute, like the red box in the following figure.

+With respect to the `using` statement, my idea is to set one of cpos of view as the alias of `split` function.
+So when we call `split` function, what we actually call is the specified cpo.
+If the container is only range, defaultly, we use its `begin()` and `end()` to access each element without extra specification.
 ```c++
 /// Initialization
 auto [x, shape] = mc::generate_dense(n, 1);